Toro (comics): Thomas Raymond

 Thomas Raymond was born in New York City to parents who were laboratory assistants to Phineas Horton, creator of the original Human Torch.
-After their employment with Horton had ended, they were killed in a train derailment.
+After their employment with Horton ended, they were killed in a train derailment.
 Toro himself was found at the site of the accident by a traveling circus completely unscathed despite the blaze from the wreckage raging around him.
 He was found to have a natural immunity to fire.
-Adopted by the circus, his complete immunity to flame was used to draw additional crowds to the circus sideshow.
+Adopted by the circus, his abilities were used to draw attention.

-Eventually the circus is visited by the Human Torch, and as he draws closer to Toro the younger man's flame powers fully erupt for the first time.
+Eventually the circus is visited by the Human Torch, and as he draws closer to Toro the younger man's flame powers fully emerge.
 The Human Torch teaches Toro how to control his flame powers, and from this point onward, Toro becomes a protégé and partner of the Torch.
 He later becomes a co-founder of the Invaders.

 Toro is the only member of the Invaders to survive the war mentally and physically intact.
-He marries Ann Raymond and assumes a pedestrian life, until he's killed in battle with the Mad Thinker years later, destroying the Thinker's laboratory in the process.
-Toro's body is never recovered.
+He marries Ann Raymond and assumes a pedestrian life, until he is killed in battle with the Mad Thinker.

-Toro's wife Ann Raymond appears three more times after his death.
-First, in Power Pack #56 – 62, she appears and a "Mr. Raymond" also appears, who can flame on, but is apparently trying to hide his identity from the world; this is never fully explained as the series ended (this story also heavily implied Frankie Raye was Mr. Raymond's daughter).
-Next, Ann Raymond appears sporadically in Avengers West Coast #48 – #65, befriending the original Human Torch after his body is dug up and reactivated.
-Later, in Namor #8 – #12, Ann Raymond, who is now romantically involved with the Torch, accompanies him when he saves Spitfire's life through a blood transfusion—returning her to her youth in the process.
-Since the West Coast Avengers and Namor storylines, Ann Raymond (and for that matter "Mr. Raymond") are not seen again, until Torch #1, in which Toro is shown staring into her window from a rooftop as she snuggles on the couch with a man the Golden Age Vision refers to as her new husband.
-The Vision tells Toro that he needs to move on with his life.